 - 06/18 Our paper "Interaction between static visual cues and force feedback on perception of mass of visual objects" is conditionally accepted by ACM SAP 2018.
 Congratulations on the first author Wenyan Bi!
 Preprint is now published on Biorxiv.

-The lab currently has an opening for a PhD fellowship (Application deadline Dec 1, 2018).
-The main topic of this PhD studentship is to understand multi-sensory material perception from images and videos using human psychophysics, deep learning, and virtual reality methods.
+The lab currently has an opening for a PhD fellowship (Application deadline Dec 1, 2019).
+The main topic of this PhD studentship is to understand multi-sensory material perception from images and videos using human psychophysics, crowd-sourcing, deep learning, and virtual reality methods.
 The ideal candidate should have a strong technical background and have experience in at least one of the following methods: machine learning, applied math or statistics , computational modeling, image processing, psychophysics, computer graphics.
 Solid programming skills is a plus.
 Prospective graduate student should contact me directly and are required to apply to the graduate program Behavior, Cognition, & Neuroscience Graduate Program at AU.

 In all inquiries, please send me your detailed CV, a brief description of research interests, your GPA, and specify your programming and analytical skills.